Remod-org/Auxide/README.md

 - This was originally a fork of https://github.com/Facepunch/Rust.ModLoader.
 - This should work on either Windows or Linux Rust servers.
-- Download of the dll (when ready) will be at https://remod.org.
+- Download of the production releases (when ready) will be at https://remod.org.
 - As of November 2022, this has been in silent development long enough.
-- I am sure there are issues I have missed.
-- hideGiveNotices not yet working.
 - If following things here at least in the pre-release versions, verify that your Auxide.json is up to date with new or changed configuration items.
 Otherwise, the dll may fail to load.
 - PVP damage prevention still being tested.
 - Please let me know via Discord https://discord.gg/2z736h7sMt if you encounter any major issues.